 Are rabbits happy in cages?

-No rabbits are not happy if they are kept in cages for a long time.
-Rabbits are natural wanderers and would spend all their time in the wild grazing and exploring.
+No, rabbits are not happy if they are kept in cages for a long time.
+Rabbits are natural wanderers and will spend all their time in the wild grazing and exploring.

-A cage is also important for indoor rabbits when its owners are leaving and you don’t want to leave your rabbit free roaming around the house while you’re gone.
+A cage is also important for indoor rabbits when their owners are leaving, and you don’t want to leave your rabbit free roaming around the house while you’re gone.